 Circle of Promise Initiative

-Launched in October 2007, the Circle of Promise campaign was created by Susan G. Komen to educate, empower and mobilize the African American community in the fight against breast cancer.
+Launched in October 2007, the Circle of Promise campaign was created at the national level by Susan G. Komen to educate, empower and mobilize African American communities in the fight against breast cancer.
 Through this effort, Komen hopes to rewrite the story on African Americans and breast cancer by decreasing the African American mortality rate, which is 48% higher than for Caucasian women here in Alabama.

 Komen North Central Alabama implements the Circle of Promise Initiative through a two-prong strategy: engaging in community outreach and the funding of programs that address this disparity through our Community Grants program.
 Our efforts are guided by the results of the 2015 Community Profile and the vision of the dedicated volunteers who serve on our Circle of Promise Committee.